Red1812/PermanentEvasion/PermanentEvasion/PermanentEvasion/readme.txt

 - If you succeed to keep to your permanent pip you will see "EVASION KEPT"
 - You can set a minimum amout of damage received for stripping a pip after getting hit.
 That should mitigate the missile volley effect:
 		"MinDamageForEvasionStrip": 25
-- You can now give a bonus permanent pip for jumping.
+- You can now give a bonus permanent pip for jumping, can optionnaly be linked to AcePilot.
 Default value is:
 		"JumpBonusPip": 1
+		"LinkedToAcePilot": true

 I hope this is clear enough.